maximilianh/browserInstall/README.md

     1. If you already have setup Mysql, you would need to create to create the file ~/.my.cnf, the script will detect this and create a template file for you.
 2. The script then downloads the CGIs and sets up the central Mysql database.
 It stops and asks you to try out the installation from your internet browser.
-3. You can run the script with a list genome assemblies (e.g. bash browserInstall.sh hg19). if you want to install a complete genome assembly on your local machine.
-Rsync is used for this download.
+3. You can also download a completely genome assembly on your local machine.
+Run or re-run the script with the list of assemblies (e.g. bash browserInstall.sh hg19).
+By default rsync is used for the download.
     1. Alternatively you can use UDR a UDP-based fast transfer protocol (bash browserInstall.sh -u hg19).
-Call the script with -h to get a list of the parameters (bash browserInstall.sh -h).
+Call the script with -h to get a list of the other parameters (bash browserInstall.sh -h).

 When you want to update an existing installation, you can call the script with the "update" parameter like this: "bash browserInstall.sh update".